General Employment Law | Call Shegerian & Associates for Help

 Additionally, you could receive a monetary reward for any information provided about a company wrong doing from the government.
 While most companies encourage their employees to report any wrong doing internally first so that the company can handle it themselves, this is not a requirement and employees are within their rights to go straight to outside sources if something illegal is occurring at their place of work.

 Who Can Help

 While there is the potential to earn quite a bit of money as a whistleblower, there are some complex rules and guidelines and possible fallout from turning to the authorities about a company you work for.
-Talk to Shegerian & Associates to learn the specific rules and what is required of you before turning anyone in and make sure you are protected yourself if your company is involved in anything illegal.
+Talk to whistleblower lawyers at Shegerian & Associates to learn the specific rules and what is required of you before turning anyone in and make sure you are protected yourself if your company is involved in anything illegal.